gzmatte/Dual-Boot/README.md

 # Dual-Boot Lazy Restarter
 We want to create a bat to click and automatically restart to other OS.

-> How can we do this?
->
-> Easy, first we create a .bat file with the next parameters:
+> First we create a .bat file with the next parameters:
 >
 > ```
 > @echo off